 Each year the Walkington Award is awarded to a student whom the Award Committee considers to have achieved academic excellence over the previous twelve months while also demonstrating achievement in other areas such as community involvement.
-The award is open to full or part-time students aged 16-25, who either reside or whose parents reside in the City of Karratha.
+The award is open to Year 12 students studying a full ATAR program at a local City of Karratha high school.